GabrielOchieng/payment-dashboard/README.md

 Tailwind CSS- (https://tailwindcss.com/docs/installation): For rapid and responsive web UI development.

+JSON-SERVER- The project stores data locally in JSON files where you can post and fetch the required data.

 ### Development Setup:

 Clone the repository: Clone this repository to your local machine using git clone https://github.com/GabrielOchieng/payment-dashboard.git.

 Install dependencies: Run npm install in the project directory to install all required dependencies.

-Development Server: Run npm run dev to start the development server.
+Development Server: Run npm run dev to start the development environment.
 This will launch the application in your browser for live updates as you make code changes.

+JSON Server: Run json-server --watch transfers.json to access the JSON server on your local repository.

 Build for Production: Run npm run build to create an optimized production build of the frontend code.